 What does it feel like?

-During a treatment, you may feel a little heat or a little movement of the table, but generally it is a pleasant and relaxing expereince.
+During a treatment, you may feel a little heat or a little movement of the table, but generally it is a pleasant and relaxing experience.
 After the first few treatments, the slight stretching and movement during treatment may leave you with some muscle soreness.
-As with a new exercise regiment, this soreness will subside after subsequent treatments.
+As with a new exercise regimen, this soreness will subside after subsequent treatments.
 Learn more about a treatment session.

 How many treatments will it take?

 The number of treatments will be determined by the treating therapist.
 The Accu-SPINA® may be used to provide short courses of treatment, though many patients require a series 20 treatments to achieve the best result.

 A typical treatment session averages 45 minutes to 1 hour with up to 25 minutes treatment time on the Accu-SPINA®.